abreslav/async-proto/KEEP-COROUTINES.md

 }
 ```

-Note that interfaes `Continuation` and `CompletedCoroutine` (the last one is passed to completion handlers: one for
+Note that interfaces `Continuation` and `CompletedCoroutine` (the last one is passed to completion handlers: one for
 result, i.e. normal termination, the other for exception, i.e. abnormal termination) both have a type-parameter: this is
 `S`, the custom state, and it must be compatible with the one of the builder that this coroutine is passed to: